Guided Dragonfly Walks Summer 2017

 Professor Jim Walker -- also known as The Dragonfly WhispererRead Jim's quotes exploring the lore and legends about dragonflies below.

 What Odonates were reported here recently?
-Authors Rich Bailowitz and Doug Danforth reported these on July 2: Flame Skimmer, Blue Dasher, Roseate Skimmer, Filigree Skimmer, Black Saddlebags, Mexican Amberwing, Spot Winged Glider, Pale-faced Club-Skimmer, Red-tailed Pennant, Blue eyed Darner, Common Green Green Darner, Springwater Dancer, Blue-ringed Dancer, Familiar Bluet, Arroyo Bluet, Rambur's Forktail, Desert Firetail, Pacific Forktail and Great Spreadwing.
+Authors Rich Bailowitz and Doug Danforth reported these mid-Summer of 2016: Flame Skimmer, Blue Dasher, Roseate Skimmer, Filigree Skimmer, Black Saddlebags, Mexican Amberwing, Spot Winged Glider, Pale-faced Club-Skimmer, Red-tailed Pennant, Blue eyed Darner, Common Green Green Darner, Springwater Dancer, Blue-ringed Dancer, Familiar Bluet, Arroyo Bluet, Rambur's Forktail, Desert Firetail, Pacific Forktail and Great Spreadwing.

 ASU Professor Pierre Deviche shared this list following dragonfly observations August 3-4: 1 male Red-tailed Pennant, 1 male Pale-facedClubskimmer, 4 Western Pondhawk, 2 Neon Skimmer (2 males along Queen Creek); numerous Flame Skimmers, 3+ Straw-colored Sylphs at lake and also along Queen Creek; 1 Roseate Skimmer, numerous Blue Dashers, 3 Spot-winged Gliders, 4 Mexican Amberwings, 1 Filigree Skimmer,6 Black Saddlebags, 5 Common Green Darners, 4 Giant Darners (at the lake and the creek); 5 Blue-eyed Darners and 3 Rambur's Forktails at Ayer Lake.
 Species seen along Queen Creek included 12 s, 3 Lavender Dancers, 2 Kiowa Dancers, 1 Sooty Dancer, 2 Aztec Dancers, 5 Amethyst Dancers, 1 Springwater Dancer, 6, Dusky Dancers, 1 Familiar Bluet, 2 Mexican Forktails, and numerous Desert Firetails.